surbhi18/MoML/README.md

 This advanced graduate-level course will focus on the latest theoretical and empirical developments in modern machine learning, with a primary focus on deep learning.
 We will explore cutting-edge machine learning methods such as transformers, diffusion models, self-supervised learning, and more, with an emphasis on the conceptual basis behind their design, success, and limitations.
 In addition to evaluating in-distribution performance, we will also assess out-of-distribution performance, robustness, emergent behavior, and optimization challenges and mysteries of these models.
 We will cover classical theoretical results in statistical machine learning and optimization, and explore their connections (or lack thereof) to recent empirical and theoretical research findings.

 The [course schedule](calendar.md) contains the tentative schedule including topics we will cover in the lectures and relevant reading material.

-## Grading

-Your grade will be based on three components: **Paper Presentation + Review 30%; Class Participation 25%; Final Project 45% (10% proposal + 10% progress report + 15% final report + 10% presentation)**.
-There will be no homeworks or exams.

 ## Class Format